GarangiHemalatha/Spam-Mail-Detection/README.md

 **Natural Language Processing:** Natural Language Processing (NLP) is a technique that enables machines to understand and process human language.
 It plays a crucial role in spam detection, as it helps in extracting meaningful features from emails such as subject, body, and attachments.

-**Text Classification:**Text classification is a supervised learning technique used for spam detection.
-It involves labelling emails as spam or non-spam based on their features, such as the presence of certain keywords, tone, or grammar.

 **Feature Engineering:** Feature engineering is the process of selecting relevant features from the email to classify it as spam or non-spam.
 It involves extracting features such as the sender's email address, the presence of certain words or phrases, and the length of the email.